ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 the dataset and outputs a separate dataset containing the imputed target variable and other information necessary to use the imputed variable.

+## Input

+Input records must include the following fields of the correct types:

+* Unique Identifier - Any
+* Period - 6 character string in "YYYYMM" format
+* Grouping - Any
+* Target Variable - Numeric - Nulls Allowed
+* Auxiliary Variable - Numeric
+* Forward Link (Optional) - Numeric
+* Backward Link (Optional) - Numeric
+* Construction Link (Optional) - Numeric

+Unless otherwise noted, fields must not contain null values.
+All other fields shall be ignored.
+In addition the specific names used here are not definitive; the actual field names must be configurable and the method used to configure these names is an implementation detail and thus out of scope of this document.

+## Output

+Output records shall always contain the following fields with the following
+types:

+* Unique Identifier - Any
+* Period - 6 character string in "YYYYMM" format
+* Imputed Variable - Numeric
+* Imputation Marker - String
+* Forward Link - Numeric
+* Backward Link - Numeric
+* Construction Link - Numeric

+Fields of type "Any" shall be of the same type as the corresponding input fields as the values shall be the same in both input and output records.
+In addition the field names in this list are to be interpreted in the same way as in the Input section above.

+## Back data

+In order to correctly handle the first period of data, the method must accept a dataset containing back data.
+This dataset must contain the period directly preceeding the first period in the main dataset.
+This data shall be the result of a prior imputation run and must not appear in the output.

 ## Overall Method

 The imputation method consists of a number of processes as detailed below.